-Counterfactual Explanations and Model Extraction Attacks
+Counterfactual Explanations and Model Reconstruction

 Counterfactual explanations provide guidance on achieving a favorable outcome from a model, with minimum input perturbation.
 However, they can also be exploited to leak information about the underlying model, causing privacy concerns.
 Prior work has shown that one can query for counterfactual explanations with several input instances and train a surrogate model using all the queries and their counterfactual explanations.
 In this project, we investigate how model extraction attacks can be improved by further leveraging the fact that the counterfactual explanations also lie quite close to the decision boundary.